2017-AU-Weet-Bix-Cholesterol-Lowering-Product-of-the-Year-880x400

 It’s Enjoyable: Weet-Bix™ Cholesterol Lowering is enjoyable with the same great taste as the regular Weet-Bix™ Australians know and love.

-The National Heart Foundation of Australia recommends that people with elevated LDL cholesterol eat 2–3 grams of plant sterols each day from plant sterol enriched foods [13].
+It’s supported by the Heart Foundation: together with a healthy balanced diet, the Heart Foundation recommends that people with elevated LDL cholesterol consume 2-3 grams of plant sterols every day from plant sterol enriched foods [3].

 Back to top